← Guides

 Temp range1430°CFlocculationmediumFlavour profileClean, fruity, aromatic

-BC-S103 is Fermentis's mead-focused strain and one of only two commonly available dry yeasts with confirmed fructophilic character (the other being K1-V1116, which is liquid).
-Its dry format makes it significantly easier to source, store, and pitch for home meadmakers — no liquid yeast handling required.
-Used extensively in the r/mead community as a K1-V1116 equivalent for acacia and tupelo batches.
-18% ABV tolerance and low nitrogen demand make it operationally similar to EC-1118 while offering the critical fructose fermentation advantage.
-If you are making a high-fructose honey mead and prefer a dry yeast, this is the strain to reach for.
+BC-S103 is Fermentis's mead-focused strain and its dry format makes it easy to source, store, and pitch.
+It is discussed extensively in the r/mead community as a K1-V1116 equivalent for acacia and tupelo batches, we have yet to try it here at Wyvern.
+A 18% ABV tolerance and low nitrogen demand will make it operationally similar to EC-1118 while offering a fructose fermentation advantage.
+If you are making a high-fructose honey mead and prefer a dry yeast, this is the strain to reach for A good choice if the plan is for a high fructose mead.

 Use in calculator →